Frequently Asked Questions

 There is free parking available.
 There will be marshals on the day directing to you the parking area.

-Do you have travel or accommodation recommendations?
+Do you have any accommodation recommendations?

 Can you describe the course?

 The Vine Run will start on the front lawns of Pegasus Bay.
 There is a short rise to start and then it is relatively flat through the vineyards until the end of the course where there is another brief incline to bring you back to finish line.

 The 10km option will cross into some surrounding land where there are some additional short ascents/descents, although nothing technical.
 The terrain is all paths and trails, however please note as the event involves traversing rows in the vineyard, there may be some uneven ground so care should be taken.

 Is there a time limit or cut off time for any of the events?

 There is no time limit for the event, although if any entrant has not completed either of the distances within a reasonable period, the event organisers reserve the right to ask the entrant to forfeit the race.

 Please be aware of your surroundings at all times.
 In the interest of providing a safe and enjoyable event experience for all entrants, please take in to account the following;

 Keep to the left of the course to allow people to pass on the right.